tea2code/fantasy-rts/documentation/plugins/VanillaModel/RegionGenerator.md

 # Region Generator

 The blocks of a region are created by a region generator.
-At the beginning a region may be completly empty but at the same moment a block is requested for the first time it will be created by the generator.
+At the beginning a region may be completely empty but at the same moment a block is requested for the first time it will be created by the generator.

 ## Map Parser